-- Talk with your loved one's healthcare provider to learn about the types of exercise, their benefits, and determine which type might work for your loved one.
-You may also wish to consult with a trained exercise professional. - Discuss exercise options with your loved one to ensure the chosen activity is one which they are willing to do. - Assist or encourage your loved one to exercise at moderate intensity for the best effects.
-They should be able to talk while exercising but not sing.
+- Talk with your healthcare provider to learn about the types of exercise, their benefits, and determine which type might work for you.
+You may also wish to consult with a trained exercise professional. - Select the type of exercise that seems to be the best fit for you. - Participate in exercise at moderate intensity for the best effects.
+You should be able to talk while exercising but not sing.